Starius-Project/Eagle_exam_1/README.md

 you must validate the different steps by calling the teacher before continuing the following tasks:

-- found components and place on the schematic
+- find components and place on the schematic
 - Connect them with Net and Net Name
 - synchronize with the PCB
 - change dimensions of the PCB (based on drawing)